About Us: Board of Directors

 Timothy Evans, MD, PhD, FACP - American College of Physicians nominee

-Katherine G. Footracer, MS, PA-C - PA director at large
+Katherine G. Footracer, MS, PA-C - Treasurer - PA director at large

-Robin Hunter Buskey, DHSc, PA-C - Secretary - PA director at large
+Robin Hunter Buskey, DHSc, PA-C - Chair-Elect - PA director at large

 Joel A. Kase, DO, MPH - American Osteopathic Association nominee